jagi/meteor-astronomy/_includes/v2/key_concepts/setting_and_getting_values.md

-# Accessing fields
+# Setting and getting values

 Once you have defined a list of fields, you may want to set and get some values from a document.
-Let's check how to set values on a document.
+Let's check how to set values of a document.

 **Settings values**